teaksoon/libsk_oled/README.md

 # libsk_oled

 This is a very small and simple OLED Library for the SSD1306 OLED i2c 64x128 Pixel Display for ATMEGA328 micro-controller ( Arduino Uno ).
-It may not work on other platform as the library is designed to be as small as possible, therefore very limited support for multiple device or platforms.
-Many error correction codes are also not included to keep this library as small as possible, use this library within its limits.
-This library only needs the #include and 2 other functions from the library to get something on the OLED Screen.
+It is specifically targetted so that this library can be as small as possible ( if you need support for other platform, change the source code since it is available to you ).
+Many error correction are intentionally not coded, also to keep this library as small as possible, you must use this library within its limits.

+This library has been made so simple that you only need the #include and 2 other functions from this library to get something shown the OLED Screen.
 The following code display a single character 'H' to the OLED Screen

 ------